Alumni Regents

 Full Bio

 Katzenmeyer earned a bachelor’s degree in political science from the Weinberg College of Arts and Sciences and an MBA from the Kellogg School of Management.
 Prior to joining the Field Museum, Katzenmeyer was senior vice president for external affairs at the Adler Planetarium and chief development officer at the Smithsonian's National Museum of Natural History.
 He also held development positions at Northwestern Memorial Hospital, the American Bar Association, and Northwestern University.
 His professional leadership was recognized in 2012 with the Benjamin Franklin Award, an honor presented by the Association of Fundraising Professionals in Chicago.
+He is a member of the American Alliance of Museums Board of Directors and current board chair of the Association of Midwest Museums.

 In 2015, Katzenmeyer was named the inaugural chair of NU Loyal, the University’s giving society that recognizes donors who give three or more years consecutively.
 Since graduating in 1985, he has volunteered for every reunion committee.
 He has also served on the board of the NU Club of Chicago, University Sesquicentennial Committee, Northwestern Annual Fund’s Executive Committee, Northwestern’s Delta Tau Delta fraternity house board, and the Donor Recognition Task Force.